-The Nonspendable Fund Balance is comprised of the amounts reported as prepaid expenses and deposits.
+The Nonspendable Fund Balance is comprised of the following: Amount reported in nonspendable form such as prepaid items.

 The Cooperative uses restricted/committed amounts first when both restricted and unrestricted fund balance is available unless there are legal documents/contracts that prohibit doing this, such as a grant agreement requiring dollar for dollar spending.
 Additionally, the Government would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance when expenditures are made.